masiedu4/all-my-blog-posts/ckz4tzcv60bpthis1bb15cy9r.md

 In my opinion, learning to code should be made easier through the education system and learning channels.

-Everyone who can write code, regardless of their ability level, can benefit from the proper information.

 To what end are we unable to make the lives of our students "easy" despite the fact that it appears so?
 With some work and a return to the roots, I'm confident the present and future generations of learners will benefit greatly.